connext/documentation/docs/Routers/Reference/configuration.md

 The JSON schema accepts the following keys:

 - `adminToken`: _Required_.
 Secret token used to authenticate admin requests.
+- `routerContractAddress`: _Recommended_.
+Address of the router contract.
+If not provided, the router sends transactions itself without a relay.
+This is deprecated behavior and the router contract should always be used.
+See the section on [Spinning-Up](../Guides/Spinning-Up) for more info.
+- `web3SignerUrl`: _Recommended_.
+The URL for a running [Web3Signer](https://docs.web3signer.consensys.net/en/latest/) instance.
+This is the recommended approach to private key storage.
-- `mnemonic`: _Required_.
+- `mnemonic`: _Optional, Discouraged_.
 The mnemonic used to generate the private key.
+Using the mnemonic directly in the config file is unsafe and not recommended.
 - `chainConfig`: _Required_.
 The chain configuration.
 A JSON object with the following keyed by `chainId` with the following object schema as value:
   - `providers`: _Required_.
 An array of providers URLs for a chain.
 Use a minimum of 1 URL, but additional URLs provide more fallback protection against provider issues.
   - `subgraph`: _Optional_.
 An array of subgraph URLs for a chain.
 Additional URLs provide more fallback protection against subgraph issues.
 If not provided, will default to Connext's hosted subgraphs.
+  - `analyticsSubgraph`: _Optional_.
+An array of subgraph URLs for a chain.
+Additional URLs provide more fallback protection against subgraph issues.
+If not provided, will default to Connext's hosted subgraphs.
   - `transactionManagerAddress`: _Optional_.
 The address of the transaction manager contract.
 If not provided, will default to the latest deployed contracts.
   - `priceOracleAddress`: _Optional_.
 The address of the price oracle contract.
 If not provided, will default to the latest deployed contracts.
+  - `multicallAddress`: _Optional_.
+The address of the multicall contract.
+If not provided, will default to the latest deployed contracts.
   - `confirmations`: _Optional_.
 The number of confirmations required for a transaction to be considered valid on a chain.
 Defaults to defined values [here](https://github.com/connext/chaindata/blob/29cc0250aff398cdf9326dcb7698d291f3e3015a/crossChain.json).
   - `minGas`: _Optional_.
 The minimum gas amount required to be held by the router's signer address in order to participate in auctions, specified in Wei.
 Defaults to `100000000000000000` (0.1 Ether).
-  - `defaultInitialGas`: _Optional_.
-The default initial gas amount to be used when sending transactions.
-If not provided, it will be estimated through gas station APIs or the node itself.
+  - `gasStations`: _Optional_.
+Array of gas station URLs, defaults to using the RPC's gas estimation.
-  - `allowFulfillRelay`: _Optional_.
-Boolean to control whether this router will participate in relaying transactions.
-Defaults to `true`.
+  - `allowRelay`: _Optional_.
+Boolean to control whether this router will participate in relaying transactions on this chain.
+Defaults to `false`.
   - `relayerFeeThreshold`: _Optional_.
 Minimum threshold percentage that the relayer fee can be below the router's estimated amount.
 Defaults to `10`.
   - `subgraphSyncBuffer`: _Optional_.
 The number of blocks to allow the subgraph's latest block number to be behind the provider's latest block number.
 - `swapPools`: _Required_.
 An array of swap pools.
 Each pool is a JSON object with the following keys: